iCamilo/ios-lead-essentials-feed-store-challenge/README.md

 test_onStoreDeallocation_retrieve_doesNotDeliverResults
 ```

-While running the test suite consecutively to validate tests stability, the mentioned tests failed randomly.
+While running the test suite repeatedly to validate tests stability, the mentioned tests failed randomly.
 In order to understand what could be causing the problem, I did gather the info shown in the attached images.
-They show how the test suite, and in particular the `doesNotDeliverResults`  tests,  behaves when running the tests consecutively : 10 and 100 times in 10 iterations, so 1st iteration run it 10 or 100 times, 2nd iteration the same and so on.
+They show how the test suite, and in particular the `doesNotDeliverResults`  tests,  behaves when running the tests repeatedly: 10 iterations sample data each one running the tests 10 or 100 times.

 As you can see, some tests failures are reported.
 The failures are not consistent and do not show any apparent pattern.
 All of the `doesNotDeliverResults` tests failed at some point.
-It didn't happen to me while I was  in the TDD flow of implementation, but i guess it was because I was not running them 10 times or so each time.

 ![Failing tests after running 10 times](./_images/tests10iterations.png)